 - Band 2 rooms are in some of our original accommodation, and you'll share facilities with a few more people than bands 3 and 4.

 - Band 3 rooms are our most common type.
 They're newer or more recently refurbished than band 1 or 2 rooms and facilities are shared with fewer people.

-- Band 4 rooms have larger (3/4) size beds as well as a TV (with license) and sofas in shared kitchen areas.
+- Band 4 rooms all have larger (3/4) size beds, a TV (with license) and sofas in shared kitchen areas.
 If you're in a shared bathroom, you'll share with the fewest amount of other students.